 Carefree Clients at Devils Bay, The Baths, Virgin Gorda, BVI

 Virgin GordaA must-see on any charter is the Baths on Virgin Gorda.
-Huge granite boulders set among beautiful white sand beaches and crystal-clear water allow guests to hike up, over, through and around these massive boulders as they make their way along the Devils Bay Trail from one beautiful beach to the next.
+Huge granite boulders set among beautiful white sand beaches and crystal-clear water allow guests to hike up, over, through and around these massive boulders as they make their way along the Devil's Bay Trail from one beautiful beach to the next.
 Additionally, the North Sound is quite famous and popular for yachts as a protected anchorage and jumping off spot for a trip to Anegada.
-The North Sound was the previous home to the Bitter End Yacht Club, well known and extremely popular for its nautical atmosphere and welcoming attitude.
-This resort is currently under construction/remodel and according to trusted sources, portions of this resort should open as early as the end of 2019.
-Virgin Gorda is also home to Little Dix Bay, known as the most exclusive resort in the BVI and now accepting reservations starting as early as March 2020.
+The North Sound is home to the Bitter End Yacht Club as well as the remodeled Saba Rock Resort, a more recent favorite among guests and crew.
+Virgin Gorda is also home to Little Dix Bay, known as one of the most exclusive resorts in the BVI.
 Oil Nut Bay is also a more recent and popular favorite with crews for a higher-end lunch ashore for interested guests.
 With plenty of anchorages as well as lots of things to do and see ashore, Virgin Gorda offers an abundance of land and sea options that crews can specifically tailor to the group that's aboard each week.
 Notable on-island restaurants include "Coco Maya", a crew favorite which fuses elegance and a white sand beach; "Hog Heaven", a great spot for drinks with an amazing view; plus, "The Restaurant at Leverick Bay", which features Micheal Beans and his pirate themed "Happy Arrr" in peak season.

 Carefree Clients view of Cow Wreck Beach Bar, Anegada, BVI